 - (d) Handling universal constants - CTRL(21) Universal constants are stored in a data module named YOMCST.
-To access them one should use this module. - CTRL(22) Universal constants should not be redefined at any other place in the code, to avoid any potential inconsistency after a redefinition.

-3ambiguous if there are more than one type defined in the module.

-- CTRL(23) Universal constants should not be accessed via dummy arguments because there would be a risk to overwrite them through the subroutine interface. - CTRL(24) To make it more robust all universal constants should be declared and initialized in a unique module (fusion of the module YOMCST and the subroutine SUCST of today). - (e) Purpose and usage of the key LECMWF
+To access them one should use this module. - CTRL(22) Universal constants should not be redefined at any other place in the code, to avoid any potential inconsistency after a redefinition. - CTRL(23) Universal constants should not be accessed via dummy arguments because there would be a risk to overwrite them through the subroutine interface. - CTRL(24) To make it more robust all universal constants should be declared and initialized in a unique module (fusion of the module YOMCST and the subroutine SUCST of today).

+(e) Purpose and usage of the key LECMWF